vecinomio/DevOpsA3Training/README.md

   * Jenkins has DNS Record: ci.<HostedZoneName>;
   * If Jenkins-host falls, ASG will create new one and Persistent Storage will attach to it.

+- AutoScalingGroup with WebApp instances:
+  * Backend instances are served via DNS record www.<HostedZoneName>;
+  * If one WebApp server falls, ASG will create new one.

 # To create VPC Stack:
 1. Clone repository from github: